canonical/discourse-k8s-operator/README.md

 100% open source discussion platform.
 Use it as a mailing list, discussion forum or long-form chat room.

-Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
+Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling and more.
 For Charmed Discourse, this includes:
   - Scaling
   - Integration with SSO